BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-This document explains how to set up a VPS (Virtual Private Sever) to run a Bitcoin node on cloud computer by hand.
+This document explains how to set up a VPS (Virtual Private Sever) by hand to run a Bitcoin node on a cloud computer.
 You'll need to set up your computer yourself, but then this document will provide you with important commands to secure your VPS and to get it running Bitcoin.

 > **WARNING:** Don’t use a VPS for a bitcoin wallet with significant real funds; see http://blog.thestateofme.com/2012/03/03/lessons-to-be-learned-from-the-linode-bitcoin-incident/ .
 It is  very nice to be able experiment with real bitcoin transactions on a live node without tying up a self-hosted server on a local network.
 I’ve also found it useful to be able to use an iPhone or iPad to communicate via SSH to my VPS to do some simple bitcoin tasks.
 But a higher level of safety is required for significant funds.

-If you want to instead have a script do the setup for you, specifically at Linode.com, read the parallel HOWTO file, [2B - Setting up a Bitcoin-Core VPS with StackScript](./2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).
+If you want to instead have a script do the setup for you, specifically at linode.com, read the parallel HOWTO file, [2B - Setting up a Bitcoin-Core VPS with StackScript](./2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).

-If you already have a Bitcoin node running, instead read the next HOWTO file, [3 - Playing with Bitcoin Core](—link—).
+If you already have a Bitcoin node running, instead read the next HOWTO file, [3 - Playing with Bitcoin Core](3_Playing_with_Bitcoin.md).

 ## Choosing Your Bitcoin Setup